TehShrike/davistobias.com/content/some-words-on-modesty.md

 ## Finally

-It's easy to get caught up in discussion about modesty, and about whether things like "yoga pants" are modest or not, but let me remind you of a thing Jesus said in Matthew 7:
+It's easy to get caught up in discussions about modesty, and about whether things like "yoga pants" are modest or not, but let me remind you of a thing Jesus said in Matthew 7: